malcom-mo/dkic/README.md

 The `jekyll` directory contains a script that signs pages built locally with Jekyll.
 The idea is to install `build-and-sign.sh` as a git pre-commit hook.
 ```
-cat <dkic repo>/jekyll/build-and-sign.sh >> <your repo>/.git/hook/pre-commit
+cat [dkic repo]/jekyll/build-and-sign.sh >> [your website repo]/.git/hook/pre-commit
 ```
-The script currently expects the private key to be in a `.dkic` directory in the repo.
+The script currently expects the private key to be in a `.dkic` directory in repository's root directory.
 In that case, be sure not to upload the key to Github:
 ```
 echo .dkic >> .gitignore